Middle East Technical University Directive for Double Major Programs

 ARTICLE 1 – (1) The aim of this directive is to regulate the principles regarding the double major programs conducted at Middle East Technical University.

 ARTICLE 2 – (1) This directive incorporates the provisions concerning student admissions and registration to the double major programs conducted at Middle East Technical University and the implementation of these programs.

 ARTICLE 3 – (1) This directive is based on the article which regulates the implementation of double major programs in the regulation entitled Middle East Technical University Academic Rules and Regulations for Undergraduate Period of Study.

 ARTICLE 4 – (1) Wherever in this directive the below terms appear, they shall be taken to refer to the following:

-c) The concerned faculty board: Middle East Technical University Faculty Boards,
+g) The concerned administrative board: Middle East Technical University Faculty Administrative Boards,

-ç) The concerned administrative board: Middle East Technical University Faculty Administrative Boards,
+h) The concerned faculty board: Middle East Technical University Faculty Boards

 Principles Concerning the Conduct of Education in Double Major Programs

 ARTICLE 5 – (1) A double major program is a program independent of the major program the student is enrolled in.

 (2) A double major program is designed by the concerned department, and offered by recommendation of the concerned faculty board, the decision of the Senate and approval of the Higher Education Council.